 Is Yoga a Religion?

 No, Yoga is not a religion.
 It is the outcome of years of research.
-This research was conducted by our ancient people/Yogis who sought answers to health, peace, longevity and enlightenment.
-It is a complete science which is based on energy.
-The energy that channels through each one of us without discrimination of colour, cast or creed.
+Our ancient people/Yogis conducted this research, seeking answers to health, peace, longevity, and enlightenment, and discovered Yoga.
+It is a complete science that is based on energy.
+The energy that sustains the world and channels through each of us without discrimination of color, cast, or creed.
+It is universal and accessible to all.

 Various Paths of Yoga